 I was born in Hot Springs, Arkansas and lived there until I went off to college at the University of Arkansas at Fayetteville (Go Razorbacks!).
 I’ve lived in Little Rock, Memphis, back to Little Rock, and finally back home to Hot Springs, where my husband and I live on a lake.
 Here are a couple of photos from my yard.
 We live high on a cliff, so the backyard is basically extended views of the lake.

 I spent seventeen years in the healthcare field.
 I worked as an RN, taught Obstetrics in an RN program, coordinated a prenatal screening program and then was Medical Services Director at the University of Tennessee, Memphis and ended my medical career as an Administrator for a private group medical practice.
-I missed academic and left medicine to return to the University of Memphis as Director of Graduate Programs at the Fogelman College of Business.
+I missed academia and left medicine to return to the University of Memphis as Director of Graduate Programs at the Fogelman College of Business.
 I grabbed the opportunity to return to Arkansas by taking a position as Assistant Dean for Executive Programs in the College of Business at the University of Arkansas at Little Rock.
 It was there that I finished my education by earning a doctorate in Higher Education Administration.

 So, that’s my story.
 I travel.
 I read.
 I write.
-I erase what I wrote.
-And FINALLY…I can say…I SOLD!
-For information on all my books, click here
+I erase what I wrote and rewrite.